ocviniciusnog/mk-carisapi/README.md

 # Python Integration with CARIS Hips & Sips

 ## Overview
-This repository offers Python tools and scripts for automating and enhancing marine data processing through integration with CARIS Batch.
+This repository offers Python tools and scripts for automating and enhancing marine data processing through integration with Teledyne CARIS Hips & Sips.
 It facilitates the assembly and execution of CARIS Batch commands, as well as reading information from HIPS and CSAR files.

 ## Using Python to Assemble and Execute Caris Batch Commands